 Go ahead and experiment with your own variations.

-My other Asian recipes i know you’ll love-
+Check out our other Asian recipes that i know you’ll love-

-Quick shrimp stir fry recipe with snow peas is 15 minutes Asian dish that is going to be your family favorite.
+Quick shrimp stir-fry with snow peas is 15 minutes Asian dish that is going to be your family favorite.
 It’s low-carb, gluten free, qualifies for Whole30 meal.
 All reasons for you to enjoy it guilt-free!

 - 500 grams shrimp